 Titles and Capitalization

 people — In text, identify K-State Research and Extension personnel in a way that clearly conveys position or expertise.
 Identify administrative personnel by title.
-J. Ernest Minton, dean of the College of Agriculture and director of K-State Research and Extension; Gregg Hadley, associate director for extension and applied research; Martin Draper, associate director for research/associate dean for research and graduate programs.
+J. Ernest Minton, dean of the College of Agriculture and director of K-State Research and Extension; Gregg Hadley, director for extension; Martin Draper, associate dean for research and graduate programs.

 toe the line — The phrase meaning to accept the authority or policies of a particular group is not "tow the line."

 underway — One word is acceptable for all uses.